-The Board carried out a review of the level of Directors' fees during the year and concluded that the amounts should not be increased.
+The Board carried out a review of the level of Directors' fees during the year and concluded that the fee payable to the Chairman should increase to £35,000 per annum with effect from 1 October 2016.
+There were no other changes to fees.
 There are no further fees to disclose as the Company has no employees, chief executive or executive directors.